gokulak86/ansible_study/README.md

 PLAY RECAP *******************************************************************************************
 localhost                  : ok=1    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0

 [root@localhost ansible_playbooks]# ansible-playbook test.yml --tags=block2. # Here the entire block is executed.
-So all tasks inside the block will be executed irrespective of the task specific tag
+So all tasks inside the block will be executed irrespective of the task specific tags
 PLAY [Playbook1] *************************************************************************************

 PLAY [Plabook2] **************************************************************************************